About Y'all Rock Carbondale

 Y'all Rock Carbondale was started in 2014 as a way to offer young girls a way to express themselves through songwriting, musicianship, and camaraderie with other women and folks experiencing gender marginalization.
 Now in our sixth year we offer a one-week summer camp, an afterschool program, and a hybrid program/fundraiser Rock Roulette for adult women, trans, and gnc folks.

-Our summer camp is one week long, with full day camp programming M-F, a public showcase Sat, and studio recording Sun (all programming/schedule is subject to change annually).
-Our summer camp is volunteer staffed by musicians, academics, artists from the community.
+In 2021, our summer camp is three days long, with full day camp programming W-F and a public showcase Saturday (all programming/schedule is subject to change annually).
+Our summer camp is volunteer staffed by musicians, academics, and artists from the community.
 Campers experience small group instrument instruction, band practice sessions, workshops in arts, community empowerment, and self esteem, and locally-sourced, homegrown breakfast and lunch.
 Campers need zero musical experience.
 We provide instruments, instruction, and fun.

 YRC is funded through community monetary and equipment donations and, importantly, tuition fees.
 Although full tuition is $250 per camper, we offer a sliding scale payment option ranging from $0.00 to $250.
 We ask that families consider what they can afford and contribute that amount.
 YRC will not turn any camper away for lack of funds, but we must receive a certain percentage of full tuition payments to cover camp expenses.